Study One of Today's Most Dynamic Fields

 This is an exciting time in Computer Science at Franklin & Marshall.
 We have expanded our faculty and moved from offering a minor to creating a forward-looking major in Computer Science.
 We were fortunate to be able to develop this new major from the ground up, taking advantage of recent advances in computer science pedagogy.

-The flexibility of our new program allows us to incorporate these and other new developments into our new, expanding curriculum.
+The flexibility of our program allows us to incorporate these and other new developments into our expanding curriculum.

 Digging Deeper: Research with Our Students & Computer Scientists